fwinkelbauer/chunkyard/ARCHITECTURE.md

   list of BlobReferences
 - Bundle all BlobReferences into a Snapshot and store this Snapshot as a document (which creates a DocumentReference)
-- Store a LogReference which points to the DocumentReference of the created snapshot
+- Store a SnapshotReference which points to the DocumentReference of the created snapshot

 ## Basic Restore Workflow

-- Read a LogReference
+- Read a SnapshotReference
-- Retrieve a Snapshot using the DocumentReference found in the LogReference
+- Retrieve a Snapshot using the DocumentReference found in the SnapshotReference
 - Retrieve blobs using the BlobReferences of the given Snapshot
-- Decrypt and assembly all files using their BlobReferences
+- Decrypt and assemble all files using their BlobReferences